-- 1 The Group of 77 and China felicitates H.E.
-Ambassador Ghislain D'HOOP on his election as the Chair of the 65th session of the Commission, as well as to the other elected members of the Bureau.
-The Group pledges to the Chair its full cooperation to make the present session a success. - 2.
-The Group expresses once again its full support to H.E.
-Madam Ghada Waly, the Executive Director of the United Nations Office on Drugs and Crime and Director General of the United Nations Office in Vienna, and looks forward to continue working with you to achieve more progress toward better policies and programs to effectively address and counter the world drug problem. - 3.
-The Group of 77 and China would like to express its appreciation for the commendable efforts of the Chairperson and the Secretariat for carrying out the preparatory work and for finding a way to hold the Session under these difficult times as the World is still affected by the COVID-19 Pandemic.
+1. The Group of 77 and China congratulates H.E.
+Ambassador Miguel Camilo RUIZ BLANCO on his election as the Chair of the 66th session of the Commission, as well as to the other elected members of the Bureau.
+The Group pledges to the Chair its full cooperation to make the present session a success.

+2. The Group reiterates its full support to H.E.
+Madam Ghada Waly, the Executive Director of the United Nations Office on Drugs and Crime and Director General of the United Nations Office in Vienna, and reinforces its commitment to continue working with you to achieve more progress toward better policies and programs to effectively address and counter the world drug problem.

-Mr. Chair,
+3. The Group would like to express its appreciation for the commendable efforts of the Chairperson and the Secretariat for the preparation and organization of this session.

-- 4. The Group reiterates that addressing and countering the world drug problem is a common and shared responsibility that should be undertaken in a multilateral setting through effective, concrete and increased regional, sub regional and international cooperation, based on an integrated, multidisciplinary, mutually reinforcing, balanced, scientific evidence-based and comprehensive approach with a view to promoting and protecting the health, safety and wellbeing of all humanity. - 5.
-The Group stresses the importance of international cooperation, enhanced capacity-building initiatives, programs and activities, provision of equipment and technology and technical assistance, particularly for developing countries, especially in these difficult times, in order for states to have sufficient resources to address and counter the world drug problem. - 6.
-The Group remains strongly convinced that upholding multilateralism, including supporting an effective United Nations development system and avoid promulgating and imposing any measures and actions on developing countries not in accordance with international law and the Charter of the United Nations, is essential to improve solidarity, international cooperation framework and reinforce States' capabilities to address and counter the world drug problem. - 7.
-The Group recognizes the efforts undertaken by our authorities from the law enforcement, criminal justice, health, education and other relevant authorities, in addressing and countering the world drug problem. - 8.
-The Group reiterates that the Single Convention on Narcotic Drugs of 1961, as amended by the 1972 Protocol, the Convention on Psychotropic Substances of 1971, the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic
+4. The Group reiterates that addressing and countering the world drug problem is a common and shared responsibility that should be undertaken in a multilateral setting through effective, concrete and increased regional, sub regional and international cooperation, based on an integrated, multidisciplinary, mutually reinforcing, balanced, scientific evidence-based and comprehensive approach with a view to promoting and protecting the health, safety and wellbeing of all humanity.

+5. The Group is concerned that, regardless of its evolving nature, the World Drug Problem persists and stresses the need for the global community to redouble efforts to effectively address and counter it based on the principle of common and shared responsibility.

+6. The Group stresses the importance of international cooperation, enhanced capacity building initiatives, programs and activities, provision of equipment and technology and technical assistance, particularly for developing countries, in an open, transparent and equitable way, to allow them to have sufficient resources to address and counter the world drug problem.

+7. The Group remains strongly convinced that upholding multilateralism, including supporting an effective United Nations development system and to avoid promulgating and imposing any measures and actions on developing countries not in accordance with international law and the Charter of the United Nations, is essential to improve solidarity, international cooperation framework and reinforce States' capabilities to address and counter the world drug problem.

+8. The Group recognizes the efforts undertaken by our relevant national authorities, including among others, law enforcement, criminal justice, customs services, health and education, in addressing and countering the world drug problem.

-Substances of 1988, and other relevant international instruments constitute the cornerstone of the international drug control system.
+9. The Group reiterates that the Single Convention on Narcotic Drugs of 1961, as amended by the 1972 Protocol, the Convention on Psychotropic Substances of 1971, the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988, and other relevant international instruments constitute the cornerstone of the international drug control system.

-9. The Group reaffirms its unwavering commitment to ensuring that all aspects of demand reduction and related measures, supply reduction and related measures, and international cooperation are addressed in full conformity with the purposes and principles of the Charter of the United Nations, international law and the Universal Declaration of Human Rights, with full respect for the sovereignty and territorial integrity of States, the principle of non-intervention in internal affairs of States, all human rights, fundamental freedoms, the inherent dignity of all individuals and the principles of equal rights and mutual respect among States.
+10. The Group reaffirms its unwavering commitment to ensuring that all aspects of demand reduction and related measures, supply reduction and related measures, and international cooperation are addressed in full conformity with the purposes and principles of the Charter of the United Nations, international law and the Universal Declaration of Human Rights, with full respect for the sovereignty and territorial integrity of States, the principle of non-intervention in internal affairs of States, all human rights, fundamental freedoms, the inherent dignity of all individuals and the principles of equal rights and mutual respect among States.